Home of the North America Online Dressage Championships

 • Bareback riding is not allowed.

 • Approved Protective headgear must be worn.
+(Does not apply to WDAA Classes)

 • The appropriate footwear must be worn.